CHÂTEAU HAUT BRION 1988

 Jean-Marc Quarin

-(06-2018) Here is one of the three winners of this tasting.
-Dark color, of medium and evolved intensity.
-Moderately aromatic nose, again evoking fruit, then cedar.
-Mouth tender at first, then fruity, tasty and ascending in its stimulation profile.
-The wine stands out especially on the finish, suave, with fine tannins and an aroma reminiscent of a fireplace.
+Here is one of the three winners of this tasting.
+Dark color, of medium intensity and evolved.
+Moderately aromatic nose, still evoking fruit, then cedar.
+Palate initially tender, then fruity, flavorful and ascending in its stimulation profile.
+The wine distinguishes itself especially in the finish, smooth, with fine tannins and an aroma evoking the fireplace hearth.

 Region Bordeaux